10x-Engineers/riscv-ci-partners/mkdocs_src/docs/Software_Developer_Guide.md

 2. GitHub project repository with owner rights.
 3. Access to <https://dash.cloud-v.co> and <https://cloud-v.co> (visit [this](<https://cloud-v.co/contactus>) link to request the access)

-## Getting an account for Cloud-V
+## Getting a Jenkins account on Cloud-V

-After getting access to the Cloud-V platform, use one of the following two methods to create a CI pipeline with Cloud-V.
+After getting access to the Jenkins server, use one of the following two methods to create a CI pipeline with Cloud-V.

 ## 1. Using Cloud-V automatic integration (beta)

+Jenkins server in Cloud-V

-For ease of convinience for users and eliminating time delays of manual set up, users can add their GitHub and GitLab repository in Cloud-V by just adding their repository URL on the Cloud-V page.
+For ease of convenience for users and eliminating time delays of manual set up, users can add their GitHub and GitLab repository in Cloud-V by just adding their repository URL on the Cloud-V page.
 The source code for this is open-source [here](https://github.com/10x-Engineers/Cloud-V-git-automation).

-Currently there are support for following version control systems:
+Currently, there are support for following version control systems:

 1. GitHub
 2. GitLab